 Free Tools from AMD and Intel:

 Intel and AMD are two of the most prominent PC processor providers in the world.
 Both of them provide tools for you to check if your processor has virtualization support.
-In order for this to work, you processor must match the tool.
-For example if you have an AMD processor, you need to download the AMD Virtualization Compatibility tool.
+In order for this to work, your processor must match the tool.
+For example, if you have an AMD processor, you need to download the AMD Virtualization Compatibility tool.

 To check what type of processor you have, click the “Start” button.